 If the preceding hints were missed, this latest announcement must not be ignored.
-Efforts must be directed towards making all web pages mobile friendly if a reasonable, result driving page ranking is to be maintained.
+Efforts must be directed towards making all web pages mobile-friendly if a reasonable, result in driving page ranking is to be maintained.

 Secondly, Google will start to use App Indexing information, listing apps alongside and in the same as websites for mobile users.
-This allows for apps to be marketed to a much wider field of user, with deep links to the app appearing in Google search results.
-These two distinct changes from the world’s largest search engine are the largest algorithm change in over a decade, further promoting the move to a mobile device led internet.
-The news is a clear warning shot to any website that is not yet mobile friendly.
+This allows for apps to be marketed to a much wider field of users, with deep links to the app appearing in Google search results.
+These two distinct changes from the world’s largest search engine are the largest algorithm change in over a decade, further promoting the move to mobile device-led internet.
+The news is a clear warning shot to any website that is not yet mobile-friendly.
 Ensure your site is up to scratch by 21st April or face a drop in ranking.

 The importance of Mobile Friendly Website in Google Rankings

-Google’s dedication to the mobile device is clear, and for those designing or updating sites must take genuine consideration of the mobile market, with Google even sending “mobile usability” warnings to pages that are not mobile friendly.
-Whilst these warnings do not carry with them a ranking penalty, it is certain that mobile friendly web pages are rewarded with higher rankings, a statement made by Google themselves in March 2015, who will “use mobile-friendliness as a ranking signal” from April 21st 2015.
+Google’s dedication to the mobile device is clear, and those designing or updating sites must take genuine consideration of the mobile market, with Google even sending “mobile usability” warnings to pages that are not mobile-friendly.
+Whilst these warnings do not carry with them a ranking penalty, it is certain that mobile-friendly web pages are rewarded with higher rankings, a statement made by Google themselves in March 2015, who will “use mobile-friendliness as a ranking signal” from April 21st 2015.

 Mobile Friendly Web Design – Google’s Tips

-Google has accompanied the announcement that mobile friendly websites will gain a higher page rank with three tools for page designers.
-Firstly, on verifying a site through Webmaster Tools, Google will automatically publish a warning to designers of pages that are not mobile friendly.
+Google has accompanied the announcement that mobile-friendly websites will gain a higher page rank with three tools for page designers.
+Firstly, on verifying a site through Webmaster Tools, Google will automatically publish a warning to designers of pages that are not mobile-friendly.
 This is the first clear signal that a page will no longer succeed under the new Google algorithms.
-The warning will come in the form of an email from Google, stating both which pages were deemed to be ‘mobile unfriendly’, and a list of suggestion to rectify the situation.
+The warning will come in the form of an email from Google, stating both which pages were deemed to be ‘mobile unfriendly’, and a list of suggestions to rectify the situation.